The Credit Handbook

 Consumer credit counseling agencies help individuals or families with financial problems.
 These nonprofit groups help with budgets, money management, and debt repayment plans.
 Certified counselors will help you examine ways to solve your current financial problems.
 They will also help educate you so that you can prevent future difficulties.
 The counselor will review your financial situation and provide possible solutions.
 The counselor will also help you develop a spending plan that covers both your living expenses and payments to your creditors.

 If you have severe debt, the counselor may help you set up a debt management plan.
 This is a systematic way to pay down your outstanding debt.
 You pay money to the consumer credit counseling agency and it sends the money to your creditors.
 Benefits to you include making just one monthly payment, possibly seeing finance charges reduced or waived, and receiving fewer collection calls.
-You may find credit counseling agencies listed in the phone book.
+You may find credit counseling agencies listed in the phone book or online.
 Or, if your employer offers it, contact your employee assistance plan for help.
 These services are also available through some military bases, universities, credit unions, and housing authorities.

 In considering a credit counseling service, get the details about what “counseling” services the company will actually provide.
 Read the contract carefully before you sign up for a debt management plan offered by such companies to make sure you understand what is being offered.
 Sometimes, these companies work with for-profit companies in consolidating your loans.
-Before you pay or “contribute” to any organization, check it out by contacting the National Foundation for Consumer Credit, the Better Business Bureau, and/or the Attorney General’s Office.
+Before you pay or “contribute” to any organization, check it out by contacting the National Foundation for Consumer Credit, the Better Business Bureau, or the Attorney General’s Office.

 A Note About Debt Settlement Companies